Donald McGavin: Honours and awards

 In the 1919 New Year Honours, McGavin was made an additional Companion of the Order of St Michael and St George.
-He was appointed a Knight Bachelor in the 1921 King's Birthday Honours.
+He was appointed a Knight Bachelor in the 1921 King's Birthday Honours, the first knighthood awarded for medical services.
 In 1935, he was awarded the King George V Silver Jubilee Medal.
 In 1946 he was appointed as a Commander of the Order of St John.